EisenhowerYu/kaya_asap/README.md

-# kaya_asap
+# KAYA ASAP Repo

+## Description

 Repository for KAYA Ateneo Startup Accelerator Program.
-Nice.
+A landing page using GitHub Pages will be made.